 \section{Introduction}

 Consider a set of $2m$ labeled points on a circle.
-Join its points in disjoint pairs by $m$ straight line segments such that no pair of lines intersect.
+Join its points in disjoint pairs by $m$ straight line segments, such that no two lines intersect.
 Abstractly, this is a perfect matching in the complete graph $K_{2m}$.
-Such a matching was called a {\bf non-crossing perfect matching} by Hernando, Hurtado and Noy \cite{noy} who defined $\mm$, the {\bf graph of non-crossing perfect matchings}, where two matchings are connected by an edge in the graph if their symmetric difference is a cycle of length four.
+Such a matching is called a {\bf non-crossing perfect matching}.
+Hernando, Hurtado and Noy defined in \cite{noy} the {\bf graph of non-crossing perfect matchings} $\mm$, in which two matchings are connected by an edge if their symmetric difference is a cycle of length four.
 They showed that the diameter and the eccentricity of every vertex in this graph are $m-1$.

-This paper studies the graph $\Pm$, which has all perfect matchings of $K_{2m}$ as vertices, with two matchings connected by an edge if their symmetric difference is a cycle of length four.
-The distance between any two matchings in $\Pm$ is shown to depend only on the number of components in their union.
+This paper studies the graph $\Pm$ on the set of all perfect matchings in the complete graph $K_{2m}$ where two matchings are connected by an edge if their symmetric difference is a cycle of length four.